Andrew Fairlie** Restaurant Andrew Fairlie @ Gleneagles

 Trained with Michel Guerard at Les Prés d’Eugenie

-Andrew, the first winner of The Roux Scholarship who now judges the competition, is an inspiration to the 28 chefs that have followed in his footsteps.
+Andrew, the first winner of The Roux Scholarship who now judges the competition, is an inspiration to all the chefs that have followed in his footsteps.

 Andrew said: “In a country with such a rapidly expanding list of great restaurants, this is a real honour and actually quite humbling.
 The award is all the more meaningful as it is really difficult to get recognition at this level outside London - apparently we are the first restaurant North of Oxford to even reach the top five.

 Andrew Fairlie’s 50-cover restaurant is the only one in Scotland to hold two-Michelin-stars and has steadily risen in stature since he arrived at Gleneagles 11 years ago.
-The establishment came seventh in last year’s Sunday Times Food List, and eighth the year before.
+The establishment came top in the 2012 Sunday Times Food List.
 The ambitious chef puts his success down to concentrating on good food rather than gimmicks and fads.
 He says: “Our customers like that we have evolved without going off and following trends.
 Some new techniques I can use, but with others I just think ‘no’.
 It’s about having confidence in your menu.”